mancj/mancj-gp-policies/arabic-dictionary.md

 I may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 I will notify you of any changes by posting the new Privacy Policy on this page.
 These changes are effective immediately after they are posted on this page.

+**Managing Access to Your Google Account**

+If you have granted our app access to your Google Account, you can manage or revoke this access at any time.
+Simply follow these steps:

+	1. Visit the Google Account settings page at https://myaccount.google.com.
+	2. Navigate to “Security” > “Third-party apps with account access”.
+	3. Find our app in the list and click “Remove Access” if you no longer wish to share your data with us.

+**How Google Helps Users Share Data Safely**

+We are committed to following Google’s best practices for ensuring that your data is handled securely.
+You can learn more about how Google helps protect your data through the following article:

+	•	How Google helps users share data safely: https://support.google.com/accounts/answer/3024190

 **Contact Us**

 If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me.